Ever heard of pecan milk? I’ve been making homemade almond milk and coconut milk for years, but never thought to make pecan milk until recently.

 Make pecan milk at home with this simple recipe that yields a delicious creamy pecan milk that your whole family will love.

 - Soak the pecans in a bowl or pitcher with filtered water overnight or for up to 24 hours.
-I left mine on the counter during this time.
 The longer they soak, the creamier the finished milk will be.

-- After soaking, pour off the water and rinse the pecans really well.
+- After soaking, pour out the water and rinse the pecans really well.

-- Put in a high powered blender and add 1 quart of hot (but not quite boiling) filtered water and salt.
+- Put in a high powered blender and add the 4 cups of hot filtered water and salt.

 - Blend for 3 minutes or until completely creamy.

-- Let sit for about 2 minutes and pour through a fine strainer.
+- Let sit for about 2 minutes, then pour through a fine strainer.
 I recommend a huck towel or cheesecloth over a wire mesh strainer for this.
 Squeeze the cloth/towel to help get any remaining milk out after the majority has drained.

 - Store milk in a glass jar or pitcher with a lid in the refrigerator for up to 1 week.